-- Something other than Lyme or other tick-borne diseases
+- Medical conditions other than Lyme or other tick-borne diseases

 The commonly used term, mold toxicity, belies the true complexity of what is formally known as Chronic Inflammatory Response Syndrome acquired by exposure to water-damaged buildings, or CIRS-WDB.
-In cases of CIRS-WDB, symptoms develop when genetically susceptible individuals are recurrently exposed to airborne mold toxins and other particulate inflammagens found in buildings where water water intrusion, slow leaks, or chronic condensation have not been managed.
+In cases of CIRS-WDB, symptoms develop when genetically susceptible individuals are recurrently exposed to airborne and dust-settled biocontaminants produced by molds and bacteria growing on damp building materials.

 Click on the hyperlinks below for in-depth perspective on a range of chronic conditions that we commonly address:

 - Gluten sensitivity

 We are not a primary care practice.
 Dr. Berndtson’s background is in family medicine and primary care, but his strength lies in applying peer-reviewed medical evidence and systems medicine methods to complex chronic health problems.
 He may complement but cannot and will not replace your current primary care physician.